 Prager Video on Who Really Lost Vietnam

 Capt.
 Ben Cascio, 1Lt Duck Nelson, Cpl.
 Bocanegra, Cpl.
 Kaiser & Doc Jones (Khe Sanh, Christmas Day, 1967) Helo pilot Ben Casio is one of the heroes discussed in the book, a remarkable story indeed

 The link to the recorded show is below

 In support of Wounded Warrior Project, Independence Fund and Fisher House we will take orders for signed photographs of Maj.
 Gen. James E. Livingston.
 If you wish to order one, and want it personalized, please send us an email with your request.
 Photos are $50.00 plus $5.00 postage.
-Please go to "Links" to support the Wounded Warrior Project.
+Please go to "Links" to support the these charities.

 The Nov.
 19, 2010 Quantico event was fantastic, and 29th Commandant of Marines Gen. Alfred M. Gray arrived and signed books.
 See our photos and links sections.
 We concluded the event at the Globe and Laurel, and were the guests of Major Rick Spooner, a wonderful man, legend in his own right, and a WW II veteran.
 Commandant of Marines Gen. Amos arrived, along with the undersecretary of the Navy, and all had a great time.

 Below: Maj.
 Gen. Livingston at Eagle Oaks Country Club with Fox News anchor John Scott

 Please see our links section, where videos related to our books, interviews and other information are located, and this will be constantly updated.

 The general was honored by the American veterans Center along with many other deserving heroes.
 The link to the taped awards program is